 The diversity of the startups in Lebanon attests to the healthier startup environment in the country.
 Many are into the development of lifestyle apps, tech industries related to engineering and Fintech.
-Aside from these, several entrepreneurs are into the development of financial software, blockchain, data analytics, medical, retail, gaming, educational, agro-industrial and hospitality industries.
+Aside from these, several entrepreneurs are into the financial software development, blockchain, data analytics, medical, retail, gaming, educational, agro-industrial and hospitality industries.

 Here are some of the new digital startups in Lebanon:

 The company provides a solution to banks to improve client acquisition through a robo-advisor to help the bank’s human investment advisor reduce the time spent in providing personalized service to a number of clients with limited investment capital.
 Anachron Technologies will provide banks and other institutions a platform for a more efficient provision of investment advice.